intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 # Storage
 ---

-The platform provides multiple cloud-native repositories to support heterogenous requirements for each dataset.
+Storage is provided by multiple cloud-native repositories based on the the principle of [polyglot persistance](https://martinfowler.com/bliki/PolyglotPersistence.html) and heterogenous requirements for each dataset.

-The best storage solution depends on characteristics such as cost, mutability, scale, and velocity, and these vary for each dataset.
+- The best storage solution for each dataset should be based on trade-off analysis of characteristics such as cost, mutability, scale, and velocity, which vary significantly in each case.

-Similarly the content model (schema and data separability) is defined by the storage technology and the data access requirements of the intended application.
+- Similarly the content model (schema and data separability) is defined by the storage technology and its constraints on the critical data access requirements of the intended application.

 ---